 A well-appointed palette for the landscape painter will allow you to mix just about any color you need.
 My expanded primaries palette is one such palette.
 An essential color on that palette is phthalo blue (prounounced: tha-low) , that rich and delicious shade of blue that is able to produce the brilliant “sky blue” color we are all so familiar with.

 Side by side, ultramarine blue (left) is very different than phthalo blue (right).
-Ultramarine is a “cool” blue, while phthalo is often identified as “warm” because of its hinting toward the green end of the spectrum.
+If we mapped each color on the color wheel, we’d see that ultramarine tilts toward the violet side of the wheel, while phthalo shift toward the green side.
 Although ultramarine is the most universally accepted pigment on the landscape painter’s palette, it cannot produce the distinct hue phthalo can, even when mixed with other colors.
 (See my answer to Kate’s question in the comments section below, about designations for phthalo and ultramarine.)

 The problem with phthalo is that it is so intense and strong, that even the smallest amount can overpower any mixture.
 If you were to replace ultramarine with phthalo for most of your blue mixes, your painting would take on a strange, acidic blue-green pall.